varenc/curlcache/README.md

-## cURL cacher: aggressively cache curl results locally.
+# cURL cacher: aggressively cache curl results locally

 `curlcache` is just a thin wrapper around curl that aggressively caches all requests.
 This is useful when you know that the results of a query won't change or don't care.
 For example,